Intertwined order of generalized global symmetries: Introduction

 \section{Introduction}

-Symmetry plays an fundamental role in physics and particularly in condensed matter physics.
+Symmetry plays a fundamental role in physics and particularly in condensed matter physics.
 In the conventional Landau theory of phase transitions, phases of matter are classified by the global symmetries they spontaneously break.
-On the other hand, symmetry-protected topological phases (SPTs) are characterized by their nontrivial response to probes of global symmetries or by the 't Hooft anomalies of their boundary states~\cite{chen-gu-liu-wen-2012,chen-2013,Senthil-2015,Pollmann2012,Fidkowski2011,Vishwanath2013}.
+Furthermore, symmetry-protected topological phases (SPTs) are characterized by their nontrivial response to probes of global symmetries or by the 't Hooft anomalies of their boundary states~\cite{chen-gu-liu-wen-2012,chen-2013,Senthil-2015,Pollmann2012,Fidkowski2011,Vishwanath2013}.